Image: Copyright free from pixabay. No association with the author of this website.

 She ate in bed, and when she was done Ben carefully helped her up.
 She swayed on her feet.

 ‘Careful,’ he said, catching her as she sagged against him.
 ‘You lost a lot of blood.’

 She was warm in his arms, yellow hair tumbling around her.
-He could feel her heart beating against her chest, her breath hot on his neck.
+He could feel her heart beating against his chest, her breath hot on his neck.
 He brushed at her cheek, and she stepped back with a start.

 Ben watched as she walked around the room, the ends of her wings dragging along the floor, her right one slumped, the other held high against her back.
 She looked down at her feet at the pelts on the floor, looked up at his trophies on the wall.
 She touched the hart’s antlers above the hearth.

 She frowned at him, and a hot flush burned his cheeks.
 He cleared his throat and dropped his eyes.

 She took the bed again that night while Ben slept on the floor, rolled up in his blankets.
 When she woke, there was colour in her cheeks.
 She looked at him, then around the room.

 ‘Yes,’ he said.
 ‘I took them all down.’

 Gone were all his kills, stacked up in the shed outside.
 He had even hauled out his bear, though with great difficulty.
 For some reason, a desperate need for her approval had roused inside him, and so when she looked at him with those yellow eyes no longer dark with doubt and smiling her pretty lips, his heart soared.

 She stayed with him for the next seven days as she recovered.
 He changed her dressings, they ate together, spoke as best they could, smiled and laughed, and when he touched her, she no longer shied away.
 He learnt her name was WindDancer, and she learnt his name too, and every time she spoke it in her sweet voice, his heart would swell to bursting.